2025 Yukon Men's Curling Championship

 The 2025 Yukon Men's Curling Championship, the men's territorial curling championship for Yukon, was held from January 10 to 11 at the Whitehorse Curling Club in Whitehorse, Yukon.
-The winning Thomas Scoffin rink, will represent Yukon at the 2025 Montana's Brier in Kelowna, British Columbia.
+The winning Thomas Scoffin rink represented Yukon at the 2025 Montana's Brier in Kelowna, British Columbia.
 The event was held in conjunction with the 2025 Yukon Scotties Tournament of Hearts, the territorial women's championship.

 Since only two teams entered the territorial championship, the event was held in a best-of-5 format, with Scoffin winning 3–0 over the Dustin Mikkelsen rink.